instituutnederlandsetaal/BlackLab/site/docs/guide/010_getting-started.md

 - [Adding a new input format](/guide/index-your-data/simple-example.md) (if your format isn't supported yet and you don't want to convert)
 - [Indexing with BlackLab](/guide/index-your-data/create-an-index.md)

-### Testing your index
+### Testing your corpus

 #### BlackLab Server

 If your corpus was created as a subdirectory of the `indexLocation` you configured above (`/data/blacklab-corpora` in the above example), BlackLab Server should pick it up automatically.
 You can test this by going to http://localhost:8080/blacklab-server/my-corpus.
 If it worked, you should see metadata about your corpus.

-If you encounter problems, or you just prefer to test your index using a simple command line tool, you can try the [QueryTool](/development/query-tool.md).
+If you encounter problems, or you just prefer to test your corpus using a simple command line tool, you can try the [QueryTool](/development/query-tool.md).

 ## Corpus search application